-1Assuming Ninety One remains in business and the counterparty to the derivative contract fulfils its obligation.
+1Assuming Investec remains in business and the counterparty to the derivative contract fulfils its obligation.

-Name: Target Return Bond Fund [] FCA Product Reference Number: 636974 Company: Ninety One Funds Series iv Type of Fund: UCITS scheme Investment Objective and Policy: The Fund aims to produce a positive return above overnigh GBP LIBOR over rolling 3 year periods regardless of market conditions by investing primarily in interest bearing assets and related derivatives.
+Company: Investec Funds Series iv Type of Fund: UCITS scheme Investment Objective and Policy: The Fund aims to produce a positive return above overnight GBP LIBOR over rolling 3 year periods regardless of market conditions by investing primarily in interest bearing assets and related derivatives.
 The Fund targets a return of overnight GBP LIBOR +2.5% (gross of fees) per annum over rolling 3 year periods.
 While the Fund aims to achieve a positive return and its performance target, there is no guarantee either will be achieved over rolling 3 year periods or over any period of time.
 There is no guarantee that all capital invested in the Fund will be returned.
-The Fund will seek to achieve its objectives by holding a diversified portfolio of interest bearing securities and/o related assets.
+The Fund will seek to achieve its objectives by holding a diversified portfolio of interest bearing securities and/or related assets.
 The securities may be denominated in any currency and could include bills, notes and bonds issued by governments, government agencies, supranational institutions and corporations.
 The related assets could be deposits or forward currency contracts, or alternatively interest rate, currency or credit derivatives.
 Forward currency contracts and derivatives may be held for Efficient Portfolio Management and investment purposes.
-The Fund will not invest in equities or equity-related derivatives The returns, if any, which the Fund aims to produce could be in the form of capital or income or a mixture of the two.
-The Fund may also invest, at the ACD's discretion, in othe transferable securities, money market instruments, cash and near cash, other derivatives and forward transactions deposits and units in collective investment schemes (up to 10%) which may be managed by the Investment Manager the Investment Manager's affiliates or a third party.
+The Fund will not invest in equities or equity-related derivatives.
+The returns, if any, which the Fund aims to produce could be in the form of capital or income or a mixture of the two.
+The Fund may also invest, at the ACD's discretion, in other transferable securities, money market instruments, cash and near cash, other derivatives and forward transactions deposits and units in collective investment schemes (up to 10%) which may be managed by the Investment Manager, the Investment Manager's affiliates or a third party.
 Use may also be made of stock lending, borrowing, cash holdings, hedging and other investment techniques permitted in the COLL Sourcebook.
-Benchmark: The performance target has been chosen by the ACD as is sets a realistic expectation of the Fund's long-term outperformance of the return an investor can expect from investing in short-term bank deposits, based on the principal asset types available for investment and the current market environment.
-Sector benchmark: The ACD also compares the Fund's performance to the IAT Targeted Absolute Return sector average.
-Many funds sold in the UK are grouped into sectors by the Investmen Association (the trade body that represents UK investmen managers), to facilitate comparison between funds with broadly similar characteristics.
+Benchmark: The performance target has been chosen by the ACD as it sets a realistic expectation of the Fund's long-term outperformance of the return an investor can expect from investing in short-term bank deposits, based on the principal asset types available for investment and the current market environment.
+Sector benchmark: The ACD also compares the Fund's performance to the IA Targeted Absolute Return sector average.
+Many funds sold in the UK are grouped into sectors by the Investment Association (the trade body that represents UK investment managers), to facilitate comparison between funds with broadly similar characteristics.
 Final accounting date: 31 May